Hello -I’m Rick!

 I don’t think people don’t come to me because I’ve got everything figured out.

-They come because I’ve been through all of the sh*t that life throws at us without hiding it, without pretending I had everything figured out.
+They come because I’ve been through all of the sh*t that life throws at you without hiding it and without pretending I had everything figured out.

-I know what it’s like to feel lost and capable at the same time.
+I know exactly what it’s like to feel lost and yet weirdly capable at the same time.
 To have experience, but almost zero clarity.
-To want more from a creative life without blowing everything else around you apart.
+To want more from a creative life without destroying the rest of it.

 If that sounds familiar, you’re probably in the right place.